superarts/challenge-weight-watchers/README.md

 ## Exercise 2

-To complete this exercise, open Exercise2.playground in Xcode and do the following:
+To complete this exercise, you need to do the following:

+* Clone the [ios-exercises](https://github.com/WW-Digital/ios-exercises) repo, if you haven't already.
+* Open Exercise2.playground in Xcode.
 * Fix compilation errors.
 * Assign the teacher the name "Alice" and an age of 31.
 * Implement `addStudents()` to add Cecilia, Ellen, and Bob to Alice's list of students.
 * In `printStudents()`, print the student's age if it's available.
 Otherwise, just print the name.
+* Submit your completed updates to the ios-exercises repo using a pull request.

 ## Exercise 3